-Carb counting is regularly used by those who need to control their blood glucose quite tightly such as type 1 or 2 diabetics, those who want/need to be in nutritional ketosis, to help reverse insulin resistance and those who want to control their hunger and fat-burning ability.
+Carb counting is regularly used by those who need to control their blood glucose quite tightly such as those with type 1 diabetes or type 2 diabetes, those who want/need to be in nutritional ketosis, to help reverse insulin resistance, and those who want to control their hunger and fat-burning ability.

 But whether you are needing to limit carbs for medical reasons or weight loss, the only way to do so is by actively counting carbs in foods and the quantities of those foods you choose to consume.

 Firstly you need to understand the difference between total and net carbs.